Overview of the lab

 Overview of the activities

-The SPEME Lab focuses its activities in the context of smart, pervasive and mobile systems engineering with the aim of defining, innovating and empowering development methodologies and advanced technologies.
+The SPEME Lab focuses its activities in the context of trustworthy, smart, pervasive and mobile systems engineering with the aim of defining, innovating and empowering development methodologies and advanced technologies.

 The main activities of the Lab involve: basic and applied research, industrial research and experimental development, knowledge transfer, advanced technical consultancy, and academic and professional learning programs.